LaFortunaHR36/lafortunahr36/projects/rudder-bearings-seals-replacement.md

   I guess is the result of salt water draining out the grease in the lower bearings solidifying over time.

-  **Question:** There is a screwed-in bolt in the thru-hull bearing housing.
+  **Question:** There is a screwed-in bolt in the thru-hull bearing housing (last photo above).
   Is this the *leak indicator hole* thru which salt water flows out when the seals have failed/worn out?

 - skeg bearings (outside the boat)

-Here is a sketch diagram of the rudder post, skeg and bearings.
+Here is a sketch diagram of the rudder post, skeg and bearings:

 ![Rudder](../images/rudder-post-skeg.png)

 Location of the bearings:

 ![Rudder bearings](../images/rudder-bearings.png)

-Closer diagram of lower and upper bearings
+Closer diagram of lower and upper bearings:

 ![Lower and Upper Rudder bearings](../images/lower-upper-bearings-assembly.png)

-Rudder Seals
+Rudder Seals:

 ![Rudder seals](../images/SimmerBearingRudder.jpeg)

 Note: At least this HR 36 MKII has no greasing nipples in any of the bearings.
 I have read some newer models and probably larger boat lengths do have those nipples.